Deep Tissue Massage

 All of these create varying levels of “therapeutic discomfort,” and I think it’s important to avoid pain so that your body stays receptive to the massage.

 To help prepare your body for deeper or more specific work, I use the flowing strokes of Swedish massage.
-Swedish massage increases circulation to relieve painful tissues, helps drain inflamed areas, and relaxes tense muscles.
+Swedish massage may increase circulation to relieve painful tissues, help drain inflamed areas, and relax tense muscles.
 Swedish strokes are also great to “make nice” in an area after working intensely.
 These techniques help to begin and end the conversation with an area of the body, a friendly hello and good-bye.

 Ready to book your session?
 Click here for my calendar!